tsileo/btcplex/README.md

 - A Watch-only addresses page
 - Live notification on a unconfirmed transaction page when it actually get included in a block
 - Parse the coinbase to extract which pool mined the block
+- An admin interface to monitor bitcoind/BTCplex
+- Escrow transaction handling
 - Docker build
 - ... (don't hesitate to request features!)